 3. Microsoft Teams

-Microsoft Office 365 Teams, built on top of Microsoft Groups, is a chat-based workspace which supports team collaboration via voice and video calls and integration with other Microsoft Office 365 services.
-It is used for communicating with colleagues in real time, requiring an instant response.
+Microsoft 365 Teams, built on top of Microsoft Groups, is a chat-based workspace that supports team collaboration via voice and video calls and integration with other Microsoft 365 services.
+It is used for communicating with colleagues in real-time, requiring an instant response.

-The main purpose of Teams is to bring together other Microsoft Office 365 application like the Office suite (Word, Excel, PPT), SharePoint, Power BI, etc. to deliver more relevant and intelligent to the users.
+The main purpose of Teams is to bring together other Microsoft 365 applications like the Office suite (Word, Excel, PPT), SharePoint, Power BI, etc. to deliver more relevance and intelligence to the users.

-An enterprise social network tool which is optimal for sending ideas and communications that don’t necessarily require an instant response, like brainstorming or sharing news.
-It also provides the capability to attach files to a post, use hashtags to make posts searchable and create groups/teams for collaboration.
+An enterprise social network tool that is optimal for sending ideas and communications that don’t necessarily require an instant response, like brainstorming or sharing news.
+It also provides the capability to attach files to a post, use hashtags to make posts searchable, and create groups/teams for collaboration.
 All this functionality makes Yammer ideal for managing small internal projects.

 5. Skype for Business

 Skype for Business is an audio, video, and instant messaging application that enables you to easily connect with colleagues and business partners via calls, meetings, and screen sharing.

 6. OneDrive for Business

 It is ideal for storing files and sharing them easily with internal as well as external staff or clients.
 It also makes it easy for you to find, share, and collaborate on all your files in Microsoft 365.